Two-sample Bayesian Nonparametric Hypothesis Testing: tree priors

 which is just the product of the probabilities of falling left or right at each junction that the particle passes through.
-In this way we have defined a random measure on the partitioning sets.
+This defines a random measure on the partitioning sets.